Pabongkhapa Déchen Nyingpo

-His Spiritual Guide and practice of Buddhism
+Practice of Buddhism

-Ribur Rinpoche described how Phabongkhapa met his root Guru: "His root guru was Dagpo Lama Rinpoche Jampael Lhuendrub Gyatso, from Lhoka.
+Ribur Rinpoche described how Phabongkhapa met his root Guru: His root guru was Dagpo Lama Rinpoche Jampael Lhuendrub Gyatso, from Lhoka.
 He was definitely a bodhisattva, and Pabongkha Rinpoche was his foremost disciple.
-He lived in a cave in Pasang and his main practice was bodhichitta; his main deity was Avalokiteshvara and he would recite 50,000 manis [the mantra, om mani padme hum] every night.
-When Kyabje Pabongkha first met Dagpo Rinpoche at a tsog offering ceremony in Lhasa, he cried out of reverence from beginning to end."
+He lived in a cave in Pasang and his main practice was bodhichitta; his main deity was Avalokiteshvara and he would recite 50,000 manis [the mantra, Om mani padme hum] every night.
+When Kyabje Pabongkha first met Dagpo Rinpoche at a tsog offering ceremony in Lhasa, he cried out of reverence from beginning to end.

-According to Ribur Rinpoche:"Dagpo Lama Rinpoche would teach him a Lam-rim topic and then Pabongkha Rinpoche would go away and meditate on it.
+According to Ribur Rinpoche:Dagpo Lama Rinpoche would teach him a Lam-rim topic and then Pabongkha Rinpoche would go away and meditate on it.
 Later he would return to explain what he’d understood: if he had gained some realization, Dagpo Lama Rinpoche would teach him some more and Pabongkha Rinpoche would go back and meditate on that.
-It went on like this for ten years."Pabongkha Rinpoche was a renunciate and eschewed worldly attainments and politics.
-His faithful attendant once demolished the small old building inhabited by Pabongkha Rinpoche while he was a way on a long tour, and constructed in its place a large ornate residence rivaling the private quarters of the Dalai Lama.
-When Pabongkha Rinpoche returned he was not pleased and said, “I am only a minor hermit Lama and you should not have built something like this for me.
+It went on like this for ten years.Pabongkha Rinpoche was a renunciate.
+His attendant once demolished the small old building inhabited by Pabongkha Rinpoche while he was a way on a long tour, and constructed in its place a large ornate residence trying to rival the private quarters of the Dalai Lama.
+When Pabongkha Rinpoche returned, he said, “I am only a minor hermit Lama and you should not have built something like this for me.
 I am not famous and the essence of what I teach is renunciation of the worldly life.
 Therefore I am embarrassed by rooms like these.”